 Your doctor will work with you to make sure the settings that he or she prescribes for your CPAP machine are correct.
 He or she may recommend an overnight sleep study to find the correct settings for you.
 Your doctor will want to make sure the air pressure from the machine is just enough to keep your airway open while you sleep.

 There are many kinds of CPAP machines and masks.
 Let your home medical provider know if you’re not happy with the type you’re using.
 He or she may suggest switching to a different type that might work better for you.

 - Keep your airway open while you sleep

 - Correct snoring so others in your household can sleep

 - Relieve sleep apnea symptoms, such as excessive daytime sleepiness

 - Decrease or prevent high blood pressure

-Many people who use CPAP report feeling better once they begin treatment.
-They feel more attentive and better able to work during the day.
+Many people who use CPAP report feel more energetic once they begin treatment.
+They’re more attentive and better able to work during the day.
 They also report fewer complaints from bed partners about snoring and sleep disruption.